What Is Multisystem Inflammatory Syndrome in Children (MIS-C)?

 Multisystem inflammatory syndrome in children (MIS-C) causes symptoms that are

-(irritation, pain, swelling) throughout the body.
-Doctors are trying to find out how
+pain, swelling) throughout the body.
+Doctors are trying to find out how these symptoms

 If your child has any of these symptoms, call your doctor.
 Kids with this inflammatory